 A mentoring program that is successful can produce a variety of benefits for the participants and the company, including:

 While there are not many apps that are directly designed for workplace mentorship programs, there are several apps that can have a positive impact on the mentorship.
 Some of these include communication apps and others are more focused on productivity or organization.
 Regardless of the type of app, there are many different ways that mentors or mentees can get the most of out of their relationship by leveraging tech tools.
-Here are some of the most commonly used apps on the market:
+Here are 8 commonly used apps on the market that are helping to connect mentors and mentees:

 8. Mentoring apps: some apps are designed to compliment mentoring programs and use AI in the mentor-mentee matching process.
 These apps often have a brief questionnaire for users.
 Once the information has been gathered, the tech is able to create possible matches from other company users.